Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 Without doubt the best place for wildlife in Brazil is the vast area of wetlands bordering Bolivia and Paraguay in the west of the country.
 The Pantanal stretches for 109,435 sq km (42,253 sq miles), spread across the states of Mato Grosso and Mato Grosso do Sul.
 It is sparsely populated by humans but rich with birdlife and mammals.

 Lodges in the Pantanal tend to be relatively simple and sometimes family run.
 They make an excellent base from which to get to know the local flora and fauna.
-Guides will accompany you on horseback, in kayaks, motorised canoes, open top jeeps and on foot to explore the area and giving you the opportunity to enjoy sightings of capybara, caiman, howler monkeys, anteaters, deer, porcupines, giant otters and jaguars if you’re lucky.
+Guides will accompany you on horseback, in kayaks, motorized canoes, open top jeeps and on foot to explore the area and giving you the opportunity to enjoy sightings of capybara, caiman, howler monkeys, anteaters, deer, porcupines, giant otters and jaguars if you’re lucky.
 In addition you’ll see macaws, storks, hawks, herons, ibis and rhea.

 The best time to visit the Pantanal is between May to October, with the best birding opportunities between July and September and the best jaguar sightings in September and October.
 The rest of the year is very wet and can be very humid but shouldn’t be written off for visits.
 Access to the Pantanal is through the two nearest cities, Campo Grande and Cuiabá, both of which are easily accessible by air from Rio or São Paulo.